reedsy/challenges/front-end.md

 # Front end Engineer Challenge

 Submit all the answers by creating a **private** GitHub repository and sharing it with **reedsyapplications**.
 Alternatively, you can submit a zipped folder with all the answers.
-Your submission should include markdown and code and each answer should be in it's own folder.
+- Your submission should include markdown and code and each answer should be in it's own directory.

-The estimated time to accomplish every task sits between 10 and 15 hours, depending on your experience.
+- The estimated time to accomplish every task sits between 10 and 15 hours, depending on your experience.
+- We expect your answers to be as polished as possible.
+Please write down and include any assumptions you've made as well as notes on decisions and things you would improve or add in the future.
+- The bonus features, though not mandatory, might be taken into consideration as a deciding factor between candidates.

 ## 1. About you